 - Rockhopper 64% working interest

 - Oil discovered in the Isobel-Elaine Complex during 2015/16 NFB exploration campaign which significantly de-risked remaining prospectivity in area

 * Operator’s estimate

-† Sea Lion Phase 2 straddles licences PL032 in which Rockhopper holds a 40% interest and PL004 in which Rockhopper holds a 64% interest.
+† Sea Lion Phase 2 straddles licences PL032, PL004b and PL004c in which Rockhopper holds a 30% interest

 Details of previous exploration campaigns

 In February 2010, the Ocean Guardian drilling rig arrived in Falklands water to carry out a multi-well drilling campaign.
 In the spring of 2010, Rockhopper (as operator) drilled its first exploration well on the Sea Lion Prospect which resulted in an oil discovery.
 The well was successfully flow tested in September 2010.

 Following the successful flow test, a further eight exploration wells were drilled by Rockhopper across the Sea Lion Complex, six of those being discoveries.
 In addition, Rockhopper participated in a further five non-operated wells in the North Falkland Basin.

 In March 2015, the Eirik Raude rig arrived in the North Falkland Basin to commence a multi-well drilling campaign.